dhannywi/COE332/homework05/README.md

 ### From Docker (option 1)
 **Install**

-To install the Docker container, first install Docker.
-* `apt-get install docker` or follow installation instructions for [Docker Desktop](https://www.docker.com/get-started/) for your system.
+* To install the Docker container, first install Docker: `apt-get install docker` or follow installation instructions for [Docker Desktop](https://www.docker.com/get-started/) for your system.
 We are using Docker 20.10.12

-Next, install the containers.
-* `docker pull <dockerhub name>`
+* Next, install the containers: `docker pull <dockerhub name>`

 **Run**